 How to develop an effective health and wellbeing strategy

-Stage 1 – Planning your approach
+Stage 1 – Planning for success

 What are the main drivers for implementing a strategy?

-What the employees want and need?
+What do your people want and need?

-Who is responsible for what?
+Who will be responsible for what?

-What is the current offering and are there are any gaps?
+What is the current offering?

 What are your competitors offering?

-Stage 2 – Getting management buy-in
+Stage 2 – Securing buy-in from the top

-Sickness records – to identify how much sickness is affecting your company and to identify the key causes of sickness.
+Sickness records - To identify how much sickness is affecting your company and to identify the key causes of sickness

-Employee demographics – to identify any key wellbeing needs in each demographic.
+Employee demographics – To identify any key wellbeing needs in each demographic

-Stage 3 – Developing your strategy
+Stage 3 – Laying out your strategy

 Once you have buy-in you can develop your strategy: